Sikerdebaard/whisper-asr-webservice-xpu/README.md

 For convenience, `docker-compose.yml` is provided to simplify the build and run process.

 ### Docker Compose File
-Here's an example of a `docker-compose.yml` for this service:
+Here's an example of a `docker-compose.yml` for this service.
+It is crucial to specify the openai_whisper engine to activate ARC / XPU acceleration.

 ```yaml
 version: '3.8'